 Before pregnancy, your cervix — the lower part of the uterus that connects to the vagina — is closed, long and firm.
 During pregnancy, your cervix will gradually soften.
 As your body gets ready for labor, the cervix decreases in length, and finally opens as you prepare to give birth.
 If your cervix begins to open before 37 weeks, you could give birth prematurely.

-If you experience signs and symptoms of preterm labor — such as regular or frequent contractions, a constant low, dull backache, vaginal spotting, or pelvic pressure — your health care provider might do a pelvic exam to determine if your cervix has begun to open.
-He or she might also do an ultrasound to measure your cervical length.
+Your health care provider might do an ultrasound to measure your cervical length if you experience signs and symptoms of preterm labor, such as regular or frequent contractions, a constant low, dull backache, a change in the type of vaginal discharge, or pelvic pressure.
+He or she might also do a pelvic exam to determine if your cervix has begun to open.

 If your ultrasound shows that your cervical length is less than 29 millimeters but greater than 25 millimeters, your health care provider might recommend more frequent ultrasounds to monitor your cervical length.
 If your cervical length is less than 25 millimeters (short cervix) before 24 weeks of pregnancy and you're only carrying one baby, your health care provider might consider a procedure that uses sutures or synthetic tape to reinforce your cervix (cervical cerclage).

 If you have a prior history of premature birth, your health care provider might also discuss the potential benefits of progesterone injections to decrease your risk of another premature birth.
 Keep in mind that research on the use of progesterone injections is ongoing.